 What Is Collaborative Consumption?

-Collaborative consumption in fashion happens when people choose to use a second-hand garment rather than buying a new one, or when they make their clothes available for second-hand use.
+Collaborative consumption in fashion happens when people choose to use a pre-owned garment rather than buying a new one, or when they make their clothes available for second-hand use.

 The Market For Collaborative Consumption